kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 #### Standard object detection job

-For object detection jobs, a parsed label has an `.annotations` attribute:
+For standard object detection jobs, a parsed label has an `.annotations` attribute:

 ```python